-Go deep into the Pantanal, to the heart of Jaguar country, in search of the South America ‘Big Six’.
+Go deep into the Pantanal, to the heart of Jaguar country, in search of South America ‘Big Six’.
 Also, one of the best birding destinations of the Planet.
 Led by Senior Naturalist Leader Helder Brandao.

-Small Group Max Size: 12 participants
+Small-Group Max Size: 12 participants

 We are proud to present to you one of the greatest wildlife adventures of the world: an expedition to the heart of the Brazilian Pantanal in search of the South America ‘Big Six’ – Jaguar, Giant River Otter, Giant Anteater, Capybara, South American Tapir, and Anaconda.
 Your chances to enjoy good sightings and photograph all of them are quite high!

 With nearly 60,000 square miles, the Pantanal (UNESCO World Heritage Site) is the largest tropical wetland in the world, and harbors some of the most unique wildlife found anywhere.

 It lies mainly in Brazil, but also spills over into Paraguay and Bolivia.
 The Brazilian Pantanal comprises the Mato Grosso (North), and Southern Mato Grosso regions.
 Both of them are a deep natural experience in an unspoiled and primeval world like no other.

 During the main expedition you will explore the Northern Pantanal Wetlands and Rivers as deep as it is possible, using safari vehicles, boats and on foot.
 Here you will have higher chances to spot all Big 6.
 Northern Pantanal is today’s Jaguar hotspot!